solo-io/gloo/docs/content/guides/integrations/service_mesh/gloo_istio_mtls/older_istio_versions.md

 ```
 See the [quick start]({{% versioned_link_path fromRoot="/installation/gateway/kubernetes/" %}}) guide for more information.

-Gloo is installed to the `gloo-system` namespace and should *not* be injected with the Istio sidecar.
+Gloo Edge is installed to the `gloo-system` namespace and should *not* be injected with the Istio sidecar.
 If you have automatic injection enabled for Istio, make sure the `istio-injection` label does *not* exist on the `gloo-system` namespace.
 See [the Istio docs on automatic sidecar injection](https://istio.io/docs/setup/kubernetes/additional-setup/sidecar-injection/#automatic-sidecar-injection) for more.

-For Gloo to successfully send requests to an Istio Upstream with mTLS enabled, we need to add the Istio mTLS secret to the gateway-proxy pod.
-The secret allows Gloo to authenticate with the Upstream service.
+For Gloo Edge to successfully send requests to an Istio Upstream with mTLS enabled, we need to add the Istio mTLS secret to the gateway-proxy pod.
+The secret allows Gloo Edge to authenticate with the Upstream service.

-The last configuration step is to configure the relevant Gloo Upstreams with mTLS.
-We can be fine-grained about which Upstreams have these settings as not all Gloo Upstreams may need/want mTLS enabled.
+The last configuration step is to configure the relevant Gloo Edge Upstreams with mTLS.
+We can be fine-grained about which Upstreams have these settings as not all Gloo Edge Upstreams may need/want mTLS enabled.
 This gives us the flexibility to route to Upstreams both with and without mTLS enabled - a common occurrence in a brown-field environment or during a migration to Istio.

 Version-specific configurations for the gateway-proxy and the sample Upstream can be found below:
 - [Istio 1.0.x](#istio-10x)